bayamacro/bayamacro.github.io/pages/docs/macro-basics.markdown

     ✧ Attach Files: On

-    ✧ Mention @everyone, @here and All Roles
+    ✧ Mention @everyone, @here and All Roles: On

     ![](../../assets/gifs/Bot_Permissions.gif)